ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
-	&nbsp;&nbsp;&nbsp;&nbsp;Converts gray-scale image area with [width, heigh] size into color image area with same size by setting gray-scale intensity as an average value among red, green and blue channels of color image.
+	&nbsp;&nbsp;&nbsp;&nbsp;Converts gray-scale image area with [width, height] size into color image area with same size by setting gray-scale intensity as an average value among red, green and blue channels of color image.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in - a color image